Slice regular functions and orthogonal complex structures over $\mathbb{R}^8$: Introduction

 Section~\ref{sec:singularsets} studies the singular sets $N_f$ of slice regular functions $f$ and proves the Quasi-open Mapping Theorem for these functions.

 Section~\ref{sec:fibers} studies the fibers of octonionic slice regular functions and proves the aforementioned Open Mapping Theorem.

-In Section~\ref{sec:branchedcoverings}, an octonionic slice regular function $f$ is proven to be a branched covering whose branch set is the singular set $N_f$.
+In Section~\ref{sec:branchedcoverings}, the branch set of an octonionic slice regular function $f$ is proven to coincide with its singular set.
 This makes it possible to push $\J$ forward through any injective slice regular function $f:\OO\to\oo$ and induce an almost-complex structure on $f(\OO\setminus\rr)$.